FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_accessControl/c_st_userClasses/t_st_userClasses.md

 ## Reorder user classes

-If a user belongs to multiple classes, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> categorizes the user as belonging to the first matching class in the *User Classes List*.
+If a user belongs to multiple classes, {{< SecureTransport/componentshortname  >}} categorizes the user as belonging to the first matching class in the *User Classes List*.

-If two or more user classes have the same name, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> processes only the first of those classes in the *User Classes List*.
+If two or more user classes have the same name, {{< SecureTransport/componentshortname  >}} processes only the first of those classes in the *User Classes List*.

 1. Select **Access > User Classes**.
     The *User Classes* page is displayed.